History of the Philadelphia Eagles: Early success (1944–1949)

 In 1944, the Eagles selected Hall of Fame running back Steve Van Buren.
 Led by Van Buren and Neale, the Eagles became a competitor for the first time.
 They had their first winning season as a separate team in 1944.
 After two more second-place finishes (in 1945 and 1946), the Eagles reached the NFL title game for the first time in 1947.
-However, the team fell to the-then Chicago Cardinals 28–21 at Chicago's Comiskey Park.
+However, the team fell to the Chicago Cardinals 28–21 at Chicago's Comiskey Park.
 The Eagles returned to face the Cardinals once more in the 1948 championship where they won 7–0.
 Then the Eagles returned to the NFL championship game for the third consecutive year and won against the Los Angeles Rams 14–0.
 In 1948, the Eagles won 3 of 8 games with a score of 45–0, and all in a 36-day span.

 In Thompson's final draft, Chuck Bednarik was selected as the first overall pick in the 1949 NFL draft.
 An All-American lineman/linebacker from the University of Pennsylvania, Bednarik would go on to become one of the greatest and most beloved players in Eagles history.
 The 1949 season also saw the sale of the team by Thompson to a syndicate of 100 buyers, known as the "Happy Hundred", each of whom paid a fee of $3,000 for their share of the team.
 While the leader of the "Happy Hundred" was noted Philadelphia businessman James P. Clark, one other investor was Leonard Tose, who then became the owner.